 Pool Water Testing 101

 Safe, healthy water.
-It's what we all want most when it comes to our pools and spas.
+When it comes to our pools and spas, it's what we all want most.
 Regular water testing is an essential part of maintaining your pool’s welfare.
 Getting an accurate reading of your water chemistry helps you understand exactly how much of what product your pool needs.
 Testing your pool water prevents the possibility of under-treating or over-treating the water, which keeps your pool properly balanced and saves you money!

 At-Home Pool Water Testing